opencog/atomspace/examples/python/README.md

 export PYTHONPATH=$PYTHONPATH:/usr/local/share/opencog/python
 ```

-## create_atoms
+## create_atoms_by_type, create_atoms_simple

-Simple example of how to create atoms in an atomspace.
+Simple examples of how to create atoms in an atomspace.
+These demonstrate two different ways in which the API can be used;
+one creates atoms according to thier types, the other creates them
+directly.

 ## bindlink